dmlc/gluon-nlp/docs/api/notes/sequence_sampling.rst

 Generate Sequences w/ Sequence Sampler
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The previous generation results may look a bit borning.
-Now, let's use sequence sampler to get some more interesting results.
+Now, use the sequence sampler created to sample sequences based on the same inputs used previously.

 .. code:: python